travis-ci/docs-travis-ci-com/docs/user/languages/clojure.md

 For real world example, see [Knockbox](https://github.com/reiddraper/knockbox).

-### Alternate Install Step

-If you need to perform special tasks before your tests can run, you should set up the proper `:hooks` in project.clj.
-If for some reason you can't use hooks, it is possible to override the install step in your `.travis.yml`.
-For example if you use the [clojure-protobuf](https://github.com/flatland/clojure-protobuf) library:

-    install: lein protobuf install

-See [general build configuration guide](/docs/user/build-configuration/) to learn more.

 ## Testing Against Multiple Versions of Clojure

 Leiningen has an excellent plugin called [lein-multi](https://github.com/maravillas/lein-multi) that lets you effortlessly test against multiple versions of Clojure (including pre-release versions like 1.4.0-beta1).
 Because leiningen can run tests against any version of Clojure (not necessary the same version as Leiningen itself uses), there is no need for runtime switchers (like RVM) for Clojure.

-To use lein-multi on travis-ci.org, add it to `:plugins` in project.clj and override `script:` to run `lein multi test` instead of default `lein test`:
+To use lein-multi on travis-ci.org, add it to `:plugins` in project.clj (note, this feature is only available starting with Leiningen 1.7.0) and override `script:` to run `lein multi test` instead of default `lein test`:

     language: clojure
     script: lein multi test